Dr Alexander Greenhough

 About me

 *I am always keen to hear from students interested in doing an MRes or a PhD in my lab.
-Please contact me via email for details of available opportunities*
+Please contact me via email or click here for details of available opportunities*

-I joined UWE Bristol in 2019 as a research-focused academic and I am now an Associate Professor of Biomedical Sciences.
-My research focuses on cancer biology, and since joining UWE Bristol, I have won a Vice-Chancellor's Early Career Researcher Award and secured substantial external funding from Bowel Cancer UKSosei HeptaresBBSRC, and the Wellcome Trust.
+I joined UWE Bristol in 2019 as a research-focused academic and I am now the Wallscourt Associate Professor leading UWE's long-term health conditions research programme.
+My research focuses on cancer cell biology and the tumour microenvironment, and since joining UWE Bristol, I have won a Vice-Chancellor's Early Career Researcher Award and secured substantial external funding from Bowel Cancer UKSosei HeptaresBBSRC, and the Wellcome Trust.

 I did my BSc at the University of Warwick, followed by a PhD with Prof Chris Paraskeva in the Cancer Research UK Colorectal Tumour Biology Group at the University of Bristol.
-I went on to hold senior CRUK- and BBSRC-funded positions at Bristol and I retain an Honorary Senior Lectureship and maintain active collaborations.
+I went on to hold postdoctoral positions funded by CRUK (working with Prof Ann Williams) and the BBSRC (working with Prof Karim Malik).
+I retain an Honorary Senior Lectureship at Bristol and maintain active collaborations.

-My lab is based in the Centre for Research in Biosciences (CRIB) and we use tissue culture models of colorectal and pancreatic cancer (including 3D organoids) combined with omics technologies and live-cell imaging to understand how factors such as hypoxia regulate cell signalling to drive cancer development.
-As well as shedding light on fundamental cell biology, a goal of this research is to discover 'druggable' targets that could be used to develop new strategies to prevent and treat cancer.
+My lab is based in the Centre for Research in Biosciences (CRIB) and we use tissue culture models of cancer (including 3D organoids) combined with omics technologies and live-cell imaging to understand how factors such as hypoxia regulate cell signalling to drive cancer development.
+As well as shedding light on fundamental cell biology, a goal of this research is to discover 'druggable' targets that could be used to develop new strategies to prevent, diagnose and treat cancer.
 Ultimately, we aim to translate this knowledge into the clinic to improve outcomes for cancer patients.
-Please see my Google Scholar profile for details of key publications related to this work.
+Please see my Google Scholar profile for details of key publications (e.g., work published in EMBO Molecular Medicine) related to this work.

 Area of expertise